OmniLayer/spec/README.md

 Every property has a property type, which defines whether it is divisible or not and whether the property replaces or appends a previous property.
 If creating 1,000,000 units of a divisible currency, choose property type 2 and specify 100,000,000,000,000 for the number of properties (1 million divisible to 8 decimal places).
 For 1,000,000 indivisible shares in a company, choose property type 1 and specify 1,000,000 for the number of properties.
 The only difference between divisible and indivisible property types is how they are displayed (i.e. where the decimal point goes).

-A property may only be replaced or appended if the issuing address is the same for both the old and new properties.
+Only the address that issued a property can replace or append that property.
+Attempts by other addresses are invalid.
 A replaced property can still be used and traded as normal, but the UI should indicate to the user that a newer version of the property exists and link to it.
-A property which has been replaced by a new property with the number of properties set to zero may be used to indicate that the issuer has abandoned that property entirely.
+Set the number of properties to zero when replacing a property (Property Type 65 or 66) to indicate that the issuer is abandoning that property entirely.
 Appended properties must not be treated as the same asset in the UI or protocol parsers (the appended properties have independent values), but the UI should indicate that more property has been appended by the issuer and link to the other properties.

 Any time the name of a property is displayed, the ID number of the property must also be displayed with it in the format "NAME (ID)", to avoid name collisions.
 For instance, "Quantum Miner (8)".
 This is very important to prevent a malicious user from creating a property to impersonate another property.